You have turned-in this assignment. You can review the lesson and see your previous answers.

 And no reactants are turning into products and me moving my arm, it's just moving.

-No reactant, no products, no changing.
+No reactants, no products, no changing.

-So, not all living organisms breathe.
+So not all living organisms breathe.

 That's something that's really important actually.

-So, I've got a bacteria and a plant.
+So I've got a bacteria and a plant.

-So, let's look at that in contrast to cellular respiration.
+So let's look at that in contrast to cellular respiration.

-So, cellular respiration uses glucose from food as a fuel to provide energy for life processes.
+So cellular respiration uses glucose from food as a fuel to provide energy for life processes.

-That's a very different definition to breathing.
+That's a very different definition to breathing, okay?

 Nothing to do with the lungs, nothing to do with air.

-So, it's a series of chemical reactions.
+So it's a series of chemical reactions.

-So, reactants are turning into products.
+So reactants are turning into products.

-And it occurs in every cell of every living organism.
+There's a lot of change going on there, and it occurs in every cell of every living organism.

-So, you don't need to be alive.
+So you don't need to be alive.

 Well, sorry, you don't need to breathe in order to be considered alive, but you do need to respire in order to be a living organism.

-So, hopefully, that's given you a picture of just how different they are.
+So hopefully that's given you a picture of just how different they are.

 They are related, so I'll go through that.